XuzheZ/PTNet3D/README.md

 In 3D experiments, we first use sliding window sampling to sample 3D blocks from the whole brain (non-zero region) with overlapping.
 By doing that, we generated over **200 ROIs per scans**.
 Therefore, in training, we trained the model for 10 epochs on dHCP and 6 epochs on BCP because we have ~ 50,000 ROIs on each datasets.

 In this repo, to simplify the sampling, we choose **random sampling** in non-zero region of the volumetric scan instead of excessive overlapping sampling (details in ./data/aligned_dataset.py).
-Therefore, you might need use **a larger number epochs** for training.
+This results in **ONE*** ROI per scan.
+Therefore, you should use **a much larger number epochs** for training.
 For instance, if we re-train the model on dHCP dataset, we should use **2,000 epochs** instead of 10 epochs for training because in each epoch, there are only 291 randomly-sampled ROIs.

+A tip for selecting epoch numbers: epoch num = 500,000 / number of volumetric scans you have.
+For example, if you have 1,000 scans, you can use 500 epochs (250 for niter in train_options.py and 250 for niter_decay in train_options.py).

 ## Citation:
 If you use our code in your research, please cite our paper: [PTNet3D: A 3D High-Resolution Longitudinal Infant Brain MRI Synthesizer Based on Transformers](https://ieeexplore.ieee.org/document/9774943)